HarcourtsAcademy/grav-ha-user/pages/05.about/05.faq/04.working-in-real-estate/03.become_sales_person/modular_sidebar.md

 2. A correctly completed application form
 3. Payment of required fees

-Harcourts [Getting Started the Harcourts Way](/courses/sales/getting-started-the-harcourts-way) provides you with the required training for you to be a real estate sales person.
-Upon successful completion of the Harcourts Sales Program you will achieve a Statement of Attainment and we can also assist you to complete the application form.
+Harcourts provides you with the required training for you to be a real estate sales person.
+Upon successful completion of the Harcourts Course you will achieve a Statement of Attainment and we can also assist you to complete the application form.

 ### Cost involved
 [Contact us](/about/contact-us) for pricing.